 Paneer + condensed milk + milk powder makes the yummiest ladoos.
-Simply, combine everything in a food processor and PULSE until it comes together like a smooth dough.
+Combine everything in a food processor and PULSE until it comes together like a smooth dough.
 Fill each ladoo with a gulkand mixture and shape like a ball.
 That’s it.
 It’s that easy!

 - Can store bought paneer be used for this recipe?
 Yes!
 Unwrap paneer and soak in warm water for 30-40 minutes.
-Crumble/knead paneer and rest of the recipe remains the same.
+Crumble/knead paneer and rest of the method remains the same.

 - Don’t like paneer, no worries.
 Substitute paneer for desiccated coconut.